StuyCSDojo/dojo-resources/private_resources/source/software_installation_and_tips/installation_instructions/programming_tools/git.rst

 * Download the `installer for Git Bash <https://git-for-windows.github.io/>`_
 * Run the executable; if you are not sure, follow the pointers below

-  * On the page with four checkboxes, checking at least one of the first two is recommended; the last two checkboxes are useful, but not necessary
+  * On the page with five checkboxes, check everything, "but Git GUI HERE"
   * On the screen for adjusting path environment, select the third one
   * On the screen for choosing CR/LF, select the first one
+  * On the screen for choosing the terminal emulator, select "Use MinTTY"
+  * On the screen for configuring extra options, check all three
+  * Click Install
 * Run Git Bash
 * Configure your Git username and email
   ::